-The aforesaid advice of the author incidentally testified our pressing concern of undertaking a comparative study of the metaphysical thought of Iqbal and that of Khawaja Ghulam Farid which can be supportive, among other things, in resolving metaphysical and philosophical issues including Foreword 19 the reality of the structure, function and status of the ego.
-Iqbal, for example, says: "The ultimate aim of the egois not to see something, but to be something...and acquire a more fundamental 'I am'."
-Khawaja Ghulam Farid, on the other hand, says: 'Farid attained union (identity) be ceasing to be' (Diwan-i-Farid).
+Iqbal, for example, says: "The ultimate aim of the ego is not to see something, but to be something...and acquire a more fundamental 'I am'."
+Khawaja Ghulam Farid, on the other hand, says: 'Farid attained union (identity) by ceasing to be' (Diwan-i Farid).
 He talks of the spiritual consciousness of his nonbeing.
 He considers the apex of spiritual life in seeing God everywhere.
-He says: 'What a tradition love has made me realize: the Divine beauty is manifest everywhere' (Diwani-Farid).
+He says: 'What a tradition love has made me realize: the Divine beauty is manifest everywhere' (Diwan-i Farid).
 Here, he is referring to a metaphysical truth of realizing 'the Supreme Identity'.
 Is there any contradiction between the metaphysical thought of Iqbal and that of Khawaja Ghulam Farid?
 One has to realize that there is no contradiction since it essentially points to the same Reality.
 There are different levels of understanding and different forms of expression.
 It is principally the Reality (God) that is manifest in all forms including the human medium.
 Even, the servant-Lord polarity is not final but provisional and is ultimately withdrawn by the transpersonal being by virture of Grace.
 It is the Reality (God) that speaks 'I am the Truth' (Ana'l Hagg) in the medium of Mansur Hallaj.
 It is purely the Divine Speech and not a 'human' utterance as such.